SmithNola/QuizGenerator/README.md

 # QuizGenerator
 A Quiz application where users can create an play quizzes.

-Utilizes IntelliJ IDE, SQLite, and JavaFX
+Utilizes IntelliJ IDE, SQLite, Java JDK 11, and JavaFX